Bharatiya Janata Party – West Bengal: Local elections

+Municipal Corporation elections

 Leadership

-The West Bengal BJP has one president, twelve vice presidents and five general secretaries & twelve secretaries.
-As of September 2021, the President of the West Bengal state branch of the party is Dr. Sukanta Majumder.
+The West Bengal BJP has one president, twelve vice-presidents and five general secretaries & twelve secretaries.
+As of July 2025, the President of the West Bengal state branch of the party is Samik Bhattacharya.

+Dilip Ghosh is the most successful president.
+During his leadership party gain 18 MP in 2019 lok sabha election.
+And in 2021 Vidhan sabha election party gain 77 MLA.